Did your favourite Irish boy names make the list? See where it ranked on our definitive list of Gaelic Irish boy names and their meanings!

 11. Eoin (ow-in)

-Meaning: “young.”
-You might recognise this name in its various forms, for example, Owen and Eoghan.
+Meaning: “young”, Eoin is just one Irish variation of this name.
+You might recognise this name in its various forms, for example, the anglicised version Owen and the Irish variation Eoghan.

 Some famous Eoins are Irish scholar and politician Eoin MacNeill, Irish novelist Eoin Colfer, and Irish model and actor, Eoin Christopher Macken.